Language Learning Affiliate Programs: The Honest Guide (2026)

 Whatever you choose: recommend something you believe in.
 Your audience will thank you—and keep coming back.

-Ready to earn recurring commissions promoting a French app that actually teaches speaking?
+Ready to earn recurring commissions promoting an app that actually teaches speaking?

 Apply to the Copycat Cafe affiliate program →